Periodic orbit evaluation of a spectral statistic of quantum graphs without the semiclassical limit: Graph model

 A graph is a network of $V$ vertices connected by $B$ bonds.
-We consider $4$-regular graphs where every vertex is connected by a bond to four neighboring vertices.
-We take the graph to be directed, so every vertex has two incoming and two outgoing bonds.
-(This is always possible as $4$-regular graphs admit an Euler tour.)
-Figure \ref{fig: binary V=8} shows a $4$-regular directed graph.
+We consider $4$-regular graphs, graphs where every vertex is connected by a bond to exactly four neighboring vertices.
+We take the graph to be directed, so every vertex has two bonds that are incoming and two that are outgoing.
+This is always possible as a $4$-regular connected graph admits an Euler tour.
+Fig. \ref{fig: binary V=8} shows such a $4$-regular directed graph with $V=8$ vertices.
 A bond $b=(u,v)$ is an ordered pair of vertices; $o(b)=u$ and $t(b)=v$, the origin and terminus of $b$, respectively.
 In a quantum graph the bonds are assigned a positive length which we collect in a diagonal matrix $L=\diag\{ L_1,\dots,L_{B} \}$.
-At each vertex $v$ there is an associated unitary vertex scattering matrix $\sigma^{(v)}$ which describes scattering from incoming to outgoing bonds.
-The elements of these matrices are collected in a $B\times B$ bond scattering matrix,
+At each vertex $v$ there is an associated unitary vertex scattering matrix $\sigma^{(v)}$ which describes scattering from incoming to outgoing bonds at $v$.
+The elements of these matrices are collected in a $B\times B$ unitary bond scattering matrix,

 The spectrum of a quantum graph corresponds to roots of a secular equation,